masyl/isomaton/doc/concepts/model.md

 # FUTURE DEVELOPMENT

-## Actors

-Actors are a type of entities which are presented to the user as bein part of the story.
-The material scene, props, items or other interactive elements such as water, levers and etc. are not actors.
-But animals, heroes, bad guys are.
-Actors might need to be interacted with and presented differently

 ## Act

 An act, similar to a level or an episode, start at one point and sets objectives and goals to be acted out on the stage.

-Similar to entities, an act can interact with the stage at each steps.
+Similar to actors, an act can interact with the stage at each steps.
 Being the main "controller" entity, the act has priority on other entities.

 The world contains multiple predefined acts and there is no specific order in which they are played out.
 Their order is defined by procedural generation.
 When selecting an act, the world will ask each available act if the current stage is appropriate for them to start.
 Each act can look at the stage state and decide if the required elements are present.
 From all that can occur on the stage, the game will select one that hasnt occured yet, or one that has occured less often.